Prila1/printf/README.md

 Task 6:
 Handle the custom conversion specifier `%S`, which prints strings and represents non-printable characters (ASCII value less than 32 or greater than or equal to 127) as `\x` followed by the ASCII code value in hexadecimal (uppercase).

+Task 7:
+Handle the conversion specifier `%p`, which prints pointers in hexadecimal format.